-We will continue to conduct internal business restructuring, source quality suppliers and products, replace underperforming products and wholesale channels, realign our retail prices in tandem with market conditions and keep adjusting our portfolio with the incorporation of high-margin products.
-To save on expenses, we attempt to explore less costly sales channels without compromising effectiveness such as online promotion channels.
+The Group continued to conduct internal business restructuring throughout the year 2021, source quality suppliers and products, replace underperforming products and sales channels, realign our retail prices in tandem with market conditions and keep adjusting our portfolio with the incorporation of high-margin products.
+To save on expenses, we attempt to explore less costly sales channels without compromising effectiveness such as online channels.